aettic/slither/docs/DEV-NOTES.md

 ## Development Progress

 #### Priority To Do
+- [ ] Build a way to light the candles in the study with the matches, so they stay lit (Added Fire globalStatus boolean, activated when lighting matches)
+- [ ] Build NPC objects with interactive dialogue capacity (model after combat) (for Acts 2 and 3)
+- [ ] Make the matches expendable, so you only have a few (5?
+10?)
+- [ ] Redesign Items so that inventory and everything use actual Item objects, not just the ID

 #### Extra To Do
-- [ ] Build a way to light the candles in the study with the matches, so they stay lit
-- [ ] Build NPC objects with interactive dialogue capacity (model after combat) (for Acts 2 and 3)
 - [ ] Clean up code redundancy, especially in zones
 - [ ] Cornfield unique flavor text?
 - [ ] Develop json dataset to house descriptions, options, etc. (will require re-architecture)
 - [ ] Look into combining all possible movements into one function - pc.moveTo(Zone) or something
-- [ ] Make the matches expendable, so you only have a few (5?
-10?)
-- [ ] Redesign doSomething choices to ALWAYS include moving backwards as number 1
-- [ ] Redesign Items so that inventory and everything use actual Item objects, not just the ID
-- [ ] !
-Redesign menus to always include a movement option which opens a move menu for each room
 - [ ] Write out Cornfield First Time text for all zones

 #### Done